-The Municipal Machiavelli is my modern rewriting of Niccolo Machiavelli’s famous (or infamous) work, The Prince.
+Machiavelli for Mayors (aka The Municipal Machiavelli) is my modern rewriting of Niccolo Machiavelli’s famous (or infamous) work, The Prince.
 I researched and wrote it in 2012, compiling a large library of books on Machiavelli, by Machiavelli, about Renaissance politics, Italian history, political science and many, many translations and interpretations of The Prince in the process.
 You can find my book online here:

 I wrote my book using the chapters that parallel Machiavelli’s own in The Prince, although the chapter titles are somewhat different to suit the modern perspective and updated content.
 There are ten additional sections (including the bibliography) that attempt to define and explain Machiavelli both in historical and modern context.
 I am still looking for some historical material through online booksellers, and may add content to the bibliography or additional quotations to the core material, in future.

 The online format is in WordPress.
-However, I am currently working on an ebook, iTunes and PDF version for e-readers and tablets, to make it more widely accessible.
+However, I am currently working on an updated ebook, iTunes and PDF version titled “Machiavelli for Mayors” for e-readers and tablets, to make it more widely accessible.
 The new version has also added about 10,000 words.
 I hope to have it available by fall 2017.

 Machiavelli has long fascinated me.
 He was the first modern political philosopher, but also a deeply moral philosopher.
-I first read The Prince in the early 1970s, and recognized its applicability to corporate management and leadership.
+I first read The Prince in the early 1970s, and immediately recognized its applicability to corporate management and leadership.
 It was my experience in municipal politics that made me realize how applicable it was to municipal governance.
 In fact, Machiavelli’s original audience was the municipal leaders of his day.

-In the 500 years since he wrote The Prince, Machiavelli’s work has been dissected, analysed, rewritten, deconstructed, commented on, and reframed for business, finance, international politics, leadership, sales and more – but I have yet to encounter another work that puts it back in the arena of municipal politics.
-Municipal politicians are overlooked when scholars dissect Machiavelli, and that’s a big oversight given who Machiavelli originally wrote for.
+In the 500 years since he wrote The Prince, Machiavelli’s work has been dissected, analysed, rewritten, deconstructed, commented on, and reframed for business, finance, international politics, leadership, sales and more – but I have yet to encounter another work that puts it back in the arena of municipal politics whence it came.
+Municipal politicians are overlooked when scholars dissect Machiavelli, and that’s to me a big oversight given who Machiavelli originally wrote for.

 It also works well as a guide for municipal and local associations, boards, committees and even staff.